opickakbar/feathers_mvc_with_sequelize/README.md

-Feathers.js MVC With Sequelize
+Feathers.js With Sequelize ORM
 -----------------------------------------------

-This is Feathersjs MVC example with Sequelize ORM.
+This is Feathersjs example with Sequelize ORM.